wittekm/kairosdb/README.md

 ### Installation

 #### Manual
-The artifacts from the build are in *metrics-aggregator-daemon/target/appassembler* and should be copied to an appropriate directory on your application host(s).
+The artifacts from the build are in *kairosdb/target/appassembler* and should be copied to an appropriate directory on your application host(s).

 #### Docker
 If you use Docker, we publish a base docker image that makes it easy for you to layer configuration on top of.
-Create a Docker image based on the image arpnetworking/mad.
-Configuration files are typically located at /opt/mad/config/ with pipeline files located at /opt/mad/config/pipelines.
-In addition, you can specify CONFIG_FILE (defaults to /opt/mad/config/config.json), PARAMS (defaults to $CONFIG_FILE), LOGGING_CONFIG (defaults to "-Dlogback.configurationFile=/opt/mad/config/logback.xml"), and JAVA_OPTS (defaults to "") environment variables to control startup.
+Create a Docker image based on the image inscopmetrics/kairosdb.
+Configuration files are typically located at /opt/kairosdb/config/.
+In addition, you can specify CONFIG_FILE (defaults to /opt/kairosdb/config/kairosdb.properties), LOGBACK_CONFIG (defaults to "-Dlogback.configurationFile=/opt/kairosdb/config/logback.xml"), and JAVA_OPTS (defaults to "") environment variables to control startup.

 ### Execution

-In the installation's *bin* directory there are scripts to start Metrics Aggregator Daemon: *mad* (Linux) and *mad.bat* (Windows).
+In the installation's *bin* directory there are scripts to start Kairosdb: *kairosdb* (Linux) and *kairosdb.bat* (Windows).
 One of these should be executed on system start with appropriate parameters; for example:

-    /usr/local/lib/metrics-aggregator-daemon/bin/mad /usr/local/lib/metrics-aggregator-daemon/config/config.json
+    /usr/local/lib/kairosdb/bin/kairosdb -c run -p /usr/local/lib/kairosdb/config/kairosdb.properties

 ### Configuration